zuozhenggh/learning-library/developer-library/integration-soa/integration-with-soa/integration-with-soa.md

 # Oracle SOA Suite

+## Introduction

-## What is SOA?
+### What is Service Oriented Architecture, SOA?
-SOA, Service Orientated Architecture.
-It is a style of an enterprise IT design where services are provided to the other components by application components, through a communication protocol over a network.
+SOA is a style of an enterprise IT design where services are provided to the other components by application components, through a communication protocol over a network.
 A SOA service is a discrete unit of functionality that can be accessed remotely and acted upon and updated independently, such as retrieving a credit card statement online.
 These services are representation of multiple applications that each delivers specific business functions.
 SOA is also an architectural approach to integration and orchestrating these service.
 Together, the services perform end to end business flow task.
 SOA is also intended to be independent of vendors, products and technologies

 ### About Oracle SOA Suite
 SOA suite is a comprehensive, standards-based software suite to build, deploy and manage integration following the concepts of service-oriented architecture(SOA).
 The components of the suite benefit from consistent tooling, a single deployment and management model, end-to-end security and unified metadata management you can skip this module and go straight to Module 2 by clicking the navigation menu icon, in the upper-left corner of the header.